alfredodiaz/therore-spring-mockito/README.md

 }
 ```

-The class have to be annotated with `@EnableMockedBean`and every "*mocked bean*" with `MockedBean` To work properly.
+The class have to be annotated with `@EnableMockedBean`and every "*mocked bean*" with `@MockedBean` to work properly.

-In this example a mock of type `HelloWorldService` is injected in the context and autowired in the field
+In this example a mock of type `HelloWorldService` is injected in the context and is autowired to the field `helloWorldService`.
-`helloWorldService`.

-Include the following dependency in your pom for using it.
+Include the following dependency in your *pom* file in order to use it.

 ``` xml
 <dependency>